rubina23/l2-b3-assignment7/QUESTIONS.md

 ### 7. How can you perform data modification using UPDATE statements?

 The `UPDATE` statement modifies existing records in a table.
 We can specify new values for columns and filter the rows we want to update using a `WHERE` clause.
-Here’s a basic example:
+Here’s a an example:

 ```sql
 UPDATE table_name